nus-cs2103-AY2122S2/tp/docs/team/ardentsoul.md

 ### Project: Trackermon

-Trackermon - The app will help to allow the user to track and remember what shows they have watched.
-The user interacts with it using a CLI, and it has a GUI created with JavaFX.
-It is written in Java.
+Trackermon is a desktop application for tracking and managing shows, optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
+Trackermon helps people track and remember what shows they have watched, are currently watching, or plan to watch.

 Given below are my contributions to the project.